 Working with Samsung for close to a decade hoisted him in the direction of technological innovation, propelling him to launch his own company, TagHive that is on its mission to make learning and teaching more effective.

 Now the thing with this combination of experience and education is that more often than not, it’s a unique bunch of people who can access it.
-Fostering that ambition and drive is still very niche and only a small group of people world over are motivated to work for it.
+Fostering ambition and drive remains a niche endeavor, motivating only a small group of people worldwide.

 “Education is a great leveller and it needs to be targeted with equity”, Pankaj resounds.
 It is only natural that he conceived a learning device that works to eliminate the elite component in academia.

 Class Saathi is low-cost, requires minimum tech support and it uses an assessment model to track student progress that in turn allows for immediate learning interventions.
 It is also an unconventional operational model since most education-based companies and organisations focus on delivering teaching content and strategies.

 Why would he choose to make assessments, Class Saathi’s working model?
 “It is simple”, he remarks “...top manager Peter Drucker said you cannot manage what you cannot measure”.
 So, the idea was to create assessments for learning and not assessments of learning.